amanda-ciampa/Piano-Virtuoso/README.md

 * [Python 2.7](https://www.python.org/) - Language used to code program

-* [pygame](http://www.pygame.org/hifi.html) & [Tkinter](https://wiki.python.org/moin/TkInter) - Libraries used for MIDI controller & GUI support
+* [pygame](http://www.pygame.org/hifi.html) & [Tkinter](https://wiki.python.org/moin/TkInter) - Libraries used for MIDI controller, sound & GUI support

 * [Sublime Text 3](https://www.sublimetext.com/) - Text editor & compiler used to test/run code

+## Known Bugs

+* If user hits two keys at the same time, input runs indefinietly rather than stopping when correct/incorrect input is entered.

+* On some lessons, certain graphics are coded to be hidden, however they are still visible.
+This happens randomly.

+* The first text on lesson 3 chapter 1's mini game blinks rapidly.
+This quickly goes away once the lesson is complete, however.

+* After completing lesson 3 chapter 2, the game immediately goes to the Lesson 4 main menu, instead of going to the 'Lesson complete' page.

+* Lesson 5's mini game freezes whole program.
+FIXED 5/7/2017

 ## Authors

-* **Amanda Ciampa** - *Initial work* - [amanda-ciampa](https://github.com/amanda-ciampa)
+* **Amanda Ciampa** - *All work* - [amanda-ciampa](https://github.com/amanda-ciampa)

 ## Acknowledgments

-* All those who approached me saying they wish they knew how to play an instrument - where my idea for this project originally came from
+All those who approached me saying they wish they knew how to play an instrument - where my idea for this project originally came from